jkomoros/card-web/README.md

 then persistence will not be enabled.
 That might cause slightly slower second-load performance.
 Defaults to false.

+### disable_anonymous_login

+By default, when a user visits the webapp, they are "signed in" to an anonymous account.
+This allows them to register reads, stars, and reading lists even before they sign in.
+Later, they can properly sign in to their real account and merge the state they accumulated in the anonymous account with their real one.

+However, if you want them to either be fully logged out (no ability to star or mark read) or fully logged in, you can set this value to true.

+Note that if this is false (the default) then you need to enable Anonymous Sign in as a method in Firebase's Authentication console.

 ### user_domain

 If this is set, then it allows you to apply special permissions for users whose